What is the rarest eye color?

 If you’ve been doing the math, you already know that these colors only add up to 99%.
 What about the other 1%?

 There are a few unique colors, and combinations of colors, that make up this group: the rarest of the rare.

-Some people may group gray eyes with blue eyes.
+Some people may group gray eyes (also spelled grey eyes) with blue eyes.
 Their low melanin content is similar, but in fact, gray irises are significantly more rare than standard blue eyes.

 If you look closely, you might even spot streaks of brown and gold within the gray.